tvmani/tvmani.github.io/md/story_about_dailypractice.md

 ## What is our opinion?

 * We are opinionated that **parents** are the one who play major role here than school!
-* Unfortunately few parents are sole bread-winners or less educated!
+* Unfortunately, few parents are sole bread-winners or less educated!
 We have to support them somehow!
-* It should be Mathematics centered.
+* It should be Mathematics centred.
 Kids have to learn to understand the only universal language that is applicable for everyone under the sun!
-* Here dopamine comes from parents appreciation (everyone has to care for everybody, sometime unknown, you may be appreciating a kid who has lots of disadvantage mentally/physically/economically)
+* Here dopamine comes from parent’s appreciation (everyone has to care for everybody, sometime unknown, you may be appreciating a kid who has lots of disadvantage mentally/physically/economically)
 * Open service = Open source + Social Service
 * With daily practice, every kid is better two weeks from now than two-weeks younger version of himself!
-No other comparisions!
+No other comparisons!
 * Piece of software alone doesn't work well!
 We need cheerleaders!
 Kids like appreciation!